soda480/wait-for-message/README.md

 ### `w4m wait`

-wait for message on tcp/ip connection until received or timeout - if received print message including additonal metadata to stdout
+wait for message on tcp/ip connection until received or timeout - if message received and if it contains a body print it to stdout

 ```bash
 usage: w4m wait [-h] [--ip-address IP_ADDRESS] --port-number PORT_NUMBER --message MESSAGE_TO_WAIT_FOR [--timeout TIMEOUT]